 Now, which surgeon will you choose to repair your knee?

-I guess that if you were in this position in real life, you would choose the well-dressed surgeon as being the best one to operate on your knee.
+My guess is that most people would choose the well-dressed surgeon as being the best one to operate on the knee.
 This however would be an illogical choice, as the way a surgeon dresses has nothing to do with how good his surgical skills are.
 In fact, it may even be possible that the surgeon who is overly worried about his appearance may be really bad at how he performs surgery!
 Instead of relying on appearance, perhaps a better way to work out which surgeon is better would be to ask the surgeons for their success rate and maybe check online reviews about them.

-As you have seen in the above examples, the halo effect can cause one to make incorrect decisions.
-When making an assessment of something, make sure to use only criteria that are relevant to what you are assessing.
+As you have seen in the above example, the halo effect can cause one to make incorrect decisions.
+When you make an assessment of something, you make sure to use only criteria that are relevant to what you are assessing.